 A flexible personalised package will be discussed to support all students’ needs on enrolment and students will be placed on one of three pathways.

-It is expected that most students will study 3 A Levels and an enrichment subject, continuing with all 3 A Level subjects to the end of Year 13.
+- Pathway 1: Most students will study 3 A Levels and an enrichment subject, continuing with all 3 subjects to the end of Year 13.

-Students who achieve exceptionally well at GCSE may take 4 A Levels and chose an enrichment option continuing with all 4 subjects to the end of Year 13.
+- Pathway 2: Students who achieve exceptionally well at GCSE may take 4 A Levels and choose an enrichment option, continuing with all 4 subjects to the end of Year 13.
+Students beginning with 4 A Levels can drop to 3 A Levels but will not take an AS in the dropped A Level.

-A few students will study 2 A Levels and at least one enrichment option.
-Students will be expected to continue with both A Levels to the end of Year 13.
+- Pathway 3: A few students will study 2 A Levels from a given range of subjects and at least one enrichment option.
+Students will study GCSE English or maths as appropriate where a grade 4 has not been achieved.
+A broad-based open course of ‘Future Learn’ will be followed in order to extend study experiences supporting applications for work, university or apprenticeships.
+Students will be expected to continue with all courses to the end of Year 13.

 Monitoring of Students’ Progress: